Tuition & Fees

 - To process your financial aid, you must have applied to Wongu University of Oriental Medicine and provided your social security number on your admissions application.
-If you are eligible for financial aid, you will be able to meet with a Financial Aid Officer during the admissions process.
+If you are eligible for financial aid, contact the Financial Aid Officer during the admissions process by emailing [email protected].

-- Your Financial Aid Officer will discuss the next steps in the process, including completing a Master Promissory Note, Entrance Counseling, and other financial aid paperwork as needed.
+- The Financial Aid Officer will discuss the next steps in the process, including completing a Master Promissory Note, Entrance Counseling, and other financial aid paperwork as needed.